Chapter 1 Videos: Introduction to Fluid Mechanics

 Part 3: Introduction to Fluid Mechanics (12 min.)

-Some basic concepts in fluid mechanics: Vapor pressure and cavitation.
+More basic concepts in fluid mechanics: Vapor Pressure and Cavitation.

 YouTube Video

-Some basic concepts in fluid mechanics: Vapor pressure and cavitation.
+More basic concepts in fluid mechanics: Vapor Pressure and Cavitation.

 YouTube Video